- A Visual Timeline

 The stained glass window in Chapel showing St Cecilia is in memory of Lady Ashcombe.
 “In grateful recollection of Laura, wife of George, 1st Baron Ashcombe, of Denbies, in this County, one of the founders of this School, this window is dedicated.”

-We are very honoured that our patron of St Catherine’s School today is Lord Ashcombe’s great-great-granddaughter Camilla, the Duchess of Cornwall.
+We are very honoured that our patron of St Catherine’s School today is Lord Ashcombe’s great-great-granddaughter Her Majesty The Queen Consort Camilla.

 - George Cubitt